 If you have been charged with a crime and are thinking about pleading guilty, you are not alone.
 People plead guilty all the time—usually because they either (i) assume they are guilty, or (ii) assume there is nothing they can do regardless of the facts at hand.
 But, you are also thinking about making a huge mistake.
-Pleading guilty can be incredibly costly, and you need to speak with a Bergen County criminal defense attorney before you make any assumptions that could impact your future.
+Pleading guilty can be incredibly costly, and you need to speak with an Essex County criminal defense attorney before you make any assumptions that could impact your future.

 Do Not Plead Guilty Unless Advised to Do So By Your Attorney